solidzone/mailmeteor-landing/_posts/2022-01-25-mailmeteor-partners.md

 <img src="/assets/img/blog/mailmeteor-partners/announcement.webp" alt="Mailmeteor partners"/>

 At Mailmeteor, we are committed to saving you time sending emails.
 We’ve been focused on building **the simplest, most affordable and privacy-friendly email solution** that works with the tools you’re already familiar with.
 We’ve always believed that doing one thing really, really well, is better than chasing the next feature.
-That’s why we deliberately chose to partner with top notch solution providers to complete your email experience.
+That’s why we deliberately chose to partner with top notch solution providers to complete your emailing experience.

 Each partner solution will expand your emailing experience with Mailmeteor: from building your contact list thanks to **email finding tools**, cleaning your list with **email verification services**, improving your email reputation using **email warm ups tools**, automating tasks before sending your campaigns and more.